internetarchive/wayback-machine-versions/README.md

 * `Get near link date ...`: When clicking this menu item, the javascript library will use the datetime provided in the `data-versiondate` attribute along with the original url and redirect you to the closest archived playback page.

 * `Get from ...`: Clicking this menu item will redirect you to the playback page url provided in the `data-versionurl` attribute.
+The value of `data-versionurl` can be single URL or comma separated URLs.
+In the case of comma separated URLs, the items for the URLs will be listed in menu.

 * `Get at current date`: Clicking this menu item will take you to the original url provided in the `data-originalurl` attribute.